Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Experiments

 \paragraph{Ablation study of coefficients $\alpha, \beta$.}

-The search for optimal $\alpha$ and $\beta$ parameters was restricted to values near $1$, specifically $\alpha, \beta \in [0.9, 1.0]$ with increments of $0.02$ to cover the full grid.
-Setting these parameters too low prevents the student from accurately capturing the true generator gradient, which in turn leads the generator to produce noisy samples.
+We restrict the search for optimal parameters $\alpha$ and $\beta$ to values near $1$, specifically $\alpha, \beta \in [0.85, 1.0]$ with increments of $0.02$.
+Setting these parameters too low leads to noisy generated samples.
+Following the analysis in (\S \ref{sec: unified dist with data}), we perform a grid search over the values $\alpha$ and $\nicefrac{\beta}{\alpha}$ instead of the original $\alpha$ and $\beta$.
 The results are reported in Table~\ref{tab: ablation table}.
-As a baseline, we highlight the model without data incorporation our RealUID ($\alpha=1.0, \beta=1.0$).
-As shown in the table, using real data with $\alpha = \beta < 1.0$ or with substantially different $\alpha$ and $\beta$ consistently degraded performance.
-In contrast, parameter settings close to the diagonal (with the exception of $\alpha = 1.0, \beta = 0.98$) produced improved results, with the best performance achieved by our RealUID ($\alpha = 0.94, \beta = 0.96$) for the unconditional case and our RealUID ($\alpha = 0.98, \beta = 0.96$) for the conditional case. \underline{Note that the practical results for various $\alpha, \beta$ match the theoretical description from (\S \ref{sec: unified dist with data}.})
+As a baseline, we highlight the UID model without data incorporation, i.e., our RealUID with $\alpha=1.0, \beta=1.0$.